ED MORNEAU

 I first met Edward Morneau when he was working as a barista at Perks Coffeehouse in Norwood.
 As a traveling musician performing in a small town coffeehouse, any kindred spirit caught our attention.
 After our sets, he would comment on our material, reflect on our similarities with other favored, better-known talents, and occasionally offer critique and commentary.
 Of course, he didn’t just do it with us, as I often observed him reflecting on other acts that were booked.
 After a while, it was common to sit over a cappuccino and chat about music, art, writing, and teaching.
 It was a nice introduction to a long-lasting friendship.
 It seems this Renaissance man has found his mission and his quest.

-task set before him.
+Edward Morneau brings creativity, perception and wit to any task set before him.
 A now-retired teacher of English, Film, Media and Theatre Arts in both Dedham and Norwood for thirty-five years, he has taught and practiced all levels of communication — artistic, educational, and commercial.
 His early career reveals a background in English, media, theatre, journalism, and film.
 Throughout his teaching career, Morneau designed extensive educational curricula in all of these areas, including a highly-touted published comprehensive study guide on George Orwell’s 1984.

 In matters of the business and labor aspects of educating, Morneau has been a leader (President of the Dedham Teachers Union), for which he authored proposals and contracts and has arbitrated disputes.

-abstractions and evocations of universal themes.
+As a visual artist, for most of his life, Morneau has been a collagist, assembling works using paper and other two-dimensional objects.
+For the past five years, he has been experimenting in digital collage making, using his own art and photography, and those collaborators, and public domain images to create abstractions and evocations of universal themes.
 His works have been exhibited at the aforementioned Perks and at The Ugly Mug Coffeehouse in Salem, where he now lives.

 In matters of music, during the past twenty-five years he has released several excellent albums of challenging, progressive, socially-provocative folk and pop music: Flying Fan Modules, Trepanning, Before the Second Rooster, and especially the compilation, Jacquerie.